-Overview: The weakness occurs when the nerve impulses that initiate or sustain movement do not adequately reach the muscle cells because the immune system targets the body’s own cells.
-This is called an autoimmune response.
-An immune system produces antibodies that attach to one’s own cells, which prevents muscles from receiving the message from the nerves.
-Myasthenia gravis can occur at any time, but is more common in young women and older men.
+Overview: The weakness occurs when the nerve impulses that initiate or sustain movement do not adequately reach the muscle cells because the immune system targets the body’s cells, called an autoimmune response.
+An immune system produces antibodies that attach to one’s cells, which prevents muscles from receiving the message from the nerves.
+Myasthenia gravis can occur at any time but is more common in young women and older men.

 Symptoms: The earliest symptoms of myasthenia gravis usually affect vision and include: